PaulLaliberte/Machine/csci5622/homework/feature_engineering/assign.md

 Make sure that you have examples and quantitative evidence that your features are working well.
-Be sure to explain how you used the data (e.g., did you have a validation set) and how you inspected the results.
+Be sure to explain how you used the data (e.g., did you have a validation set? did you do cross-validation?) and how you inspected the results.

 A sure way of getting a low grade is simply listing what you tried and